fly2015/java-ocp/src/main/java/java21/com/basic/ch9_advanced_class_design/class_design.md

 	abstract class or interface that inherits from two conflicting abstract types

-POLYMORPHISM AND INTERFACES
+## Polymorphism And Interfaces
-	Abstract Reference Types
+### Abstract Reference Types
-	Casting Interfaces
+### Casting Interfaces
-		Let�s say you have an abstract reference type variable, which has been instantiated by a concrete subclass.
-If you need access to a method that is only declared in the concrete subclass, then you will need to cast the interface reference to that type,assuming the cast is supported at runtime
+	Let's say you have an abstract reference type variable, which has been instantiated by a concrete subclass.
+If you need access to a method that is only declared in the concrete subclass, then you will need to cast the interface reference to that type, assuming the cast is supported at runtime.

-		- throws a ClassCastException at runtime if 2 object are not relate but implement the same interface
+	- Throws a ClassCastException at runtime if 2 object are not relate but implement the same interface
 	- The compiler does not allow a cast from an interface reference to an object reference if the object type does not implement the interface

-	Interfaces and the instanceof Operator
+### Interfaces and the instanceof Operator
 	- The compiler will only report an unrelated type error for an instanceof operation with an interface on the right side if the reference on the left side is a final class that does not inherit the interface.

-	*compare to abstract class: include implicit modifiers, do not contain constructors, do not participate in the instance initialization process, and support multiple inheritance.
+	* Compare to abstract class: include implicit modifiers, do not contain constructors, do not participate in the instance initialization process, and support multiple inheritance.

-	* inner or nested interfaces as inner classes
+	* Inner or nested interfaces as inner classes

-Inner Classes
+## Inner Classes
-	- member inner class
+	- Member inner class
-	- it cannot be declared unless it is inside another class.
+	- It cannot be declared unless it is inside another class.
 	- 4 types:  member inner classes, local classes, anonymous classes, and static nested classes
 	- A member inner class can be declared with all of the same access modifiers as a class member
-	- static members are disallowed in member inner classes unless go with final(constant) The advantage of using a member inner class in this example is that the outer class completely manages the life cycle of the inner class
+	- Static members are disallowed(allowed from Java 17) in member inner classes unless go with final(constant).

-	**** InnerClass cannot have static members because it belongs to an instance (of OuterClass)
+	The advantage of using a member inner class in this example is that the outer class completely manages the life cycle of the inner class

-	and a static members means that this variable belongs to the entire class and not any particular instance.
+	**** InnerClass cannot have static members because it belongs to an instance (of OuterClass) and a static members means that this variable belongs to the entire class and not any particular instance.